srijana225/homework-1/README.md

 #### 5. In the following URL: `https://www.nsnsp.org/commitments?date=2017-12-09`

-* What is the scheme/protocol?
+* What is the scheme/protocol?     https
-* What is the host?
+* What is the host?                nsnsp.org
 * What is the port number?
+443
 * What is the path?
+2017-12-09
-* What are the query parameters?
+* What are the query parameters?   date
 * What is the fragment?
+None.Fragments starts with #

 #### 6. In the following URL: `http://localhost:4000/admin?`

-* What is the scheme/protocol?
+* What is the scheme/protocol?     http
 * What is the host?
+4000
 * What is the port number?
+80
 * What is the path?
+None
 * What are the query parameters?
+None
 * What is the fragment?
+None

 #### 7. In the following URL: `http://www.lehman.edu/academics/mathematics-computer-science/index.php`

-* What is the scheme/protocol?
+* What is the scheme/protocol?     https
-* What is the host?
+* What is the host?                lehman.edu
 * What is the port number?
+80
-* What is the path?
+* What is the path?                computer-science
 * What are the query parameters?
+None
 * What is the fragment?
+None

 #### 8. In the following URL: `https://en.wikipedia.org/wiki/Greek_alphabet#Glyph_variants`

-* What is the scheme/protocol?
+* What is the scheme/protocol?   https
-* What is the host?
+* What is the host?              wikipedia.org
 * What is the port number?
+443
 * What is the path?
+Greek_alphabet
 * What are the query parameters?
+None
 * What is the fragment?
+Glyph_variants

 ### 9. HTTPS